Watch the official first trailer for 'Rick and Morty' season six

 Opening with echoes of dialogue from previous seasons – “You can’t outrun your past, Rick”, “Someone’s trying to kill us”, “Someone’s always trying to kill us” – we see Rick say, “Say goodbye to the Citadel, fellas!” before pressing a large red button that reads “DISENGAGE”.

-Elsewhere in the trailer, Morty uses a yellow portal gun to enter a universe where he realises Rick isn’t the most intelligent being, as the voice-over declares: “The universe as we all know it, has ended – but don’t let that get you down.”
+Elsewhere in the trailer, Morty uses a yellow portal gun to enter another universe, as the voice-over declares: “The universe as we all know it, has ended – but don’t let that get you down.”

 Watch the Rick and Morty season six extended promo below: